tconfrey/BrainTool/index.md

 <br/><br/>
 Increasingly all the things you need to keep track of have a URL and you access them inside a browser.
 That's why you always have five windows open with 23 tabs each - they're so small you can't even tell them apart!

-With BrainTool you can save, tag and link all your online information sources (web sites, Google docs, gmails, files, photos, Slack channels, social media groups, code repos, wiki pages, task backlogs, Jupyter notebooks, etc etc etc) and then see them organized in the BrainTool SidePanel, along with your annotations and notes.
+With BrainTool you can save and link all your online information sources (web sites, Google docs, gmails, files, photos, Slack channels, social media groups, code repos, wiki pages, task backlogs, Jupyter notebooks, etc etc etc) and then see them organized in the BrainTool SidePanel, along with your annotations and notes.

 <table style="border:none;">
 <tr>
 <td style="border:none; vertical-align:top; padding-left:0px; padding-top: 50px;">
-The BrainTool side panel shows your nested tags hierarchy.
-A tag is a topic or category that groups web pages you want to organize and remember.
-Each tag is mapped to a dedicated Chrome window where the tabs on that window contain a tagged web page.
+The BrainTool side panel shows your nested Topics hierarchy.
+A Topic is a tag or category that groups web pages you want to organize and remember.
+Topics can be mapped to dedicated Chrome windows or tab groups where the tabs contain web pages saved under that topic.
 On the screenshot right you can see open tabs and Chrome windows are shown highlighted and <b>TODO</b> items are indicated in <b>bold</b>.
-In this example I have an open Chrome window showing items tagged 'Kitchen Project', it has the Crown Point Cabinetry site open.
+In this example I have an open Chrome window showing my 'Kitchen Project' topic, it has the Crown Point Cabinetry site open.
 I also have Personal TODO to try a meditation practice thats linked but not open in a window anywhere.
 </td>
 <td style="border:none; padding-left:0px; width:50%"><img src="/site/sidePanelwWindow.png" alt="BrainTool sidepanel" style="border:solid; border-width:thin; width:70%;"></td>
 </tr>